habi/Lecture.Microtomography/README.md

 This repository contains the slides for my talk on X-ray microtomography.
 I've held this lecture in the lecture series on [Advanced Microscopy](https://www.mic.unibe.ch/studies/lecture_series_on_advanced_microscopy/) and [Advanced Ultraprecision Engineering II](https://www.philnat.unibe.ch/studies/study_programs/master_s_in_precision_engineering/index_eng.html).
-Since both these courses differ in alloted time, I've made [Git branches](https://github.com/habi/Lecture.Microtomography/branches) for the relevant series, which I'm merging into the `main` branch once the course comes up.
+Since both these courses differ in allotted time, I've made [Git branches](https://github.com/habi/Lecture.Microtomography/branches) for the relevant series to make it easy to mix-and-match what I can tell in the available time.

 The slides are generated in [LaTeX](https://www.latex-project.org/)/[beamer](https://bitbucket.org/rivanvx/beamer/wiki/Home) with the slightly tweaked [official beamer template of the University of Bern](http://intern.unibe.ch/dienstleistungen/corporate_design_und_vorlagen/praesentationen/index_ger.html) and are automatically compiled to a PDF with a [GitHub action](https://github.com/xu-cheng/latex-action).